starknet-io/SNIPs/SNIPS/snip-12.md

 - **chainId**: The chain ID used by the Dapp is represented as a shortstring.
 Prevents replay attacks from one network to another.
 - **revision (optional)**: the revision of the specification to be used.
 If the value is omitted it will default to `0` .
     - Revision `0`: Represents the de facto spec before this SNIP was published.
 The purpose is to help with backwards compatibility.
 It’s not recommended to use it.
     - Revision `1`: Will be the initial version of the specification.
-Note that for this revision the value in this field should be the integer `1` and not the shortstring `"1"`.
+Note that for this revision the value in this field should be the integer `1` and not the shortstring `"1"` despite being defined as shortstring.
+This exception is made to support an inconsistency in the Braavos wallet implementation.
 See the [example](#json-example) below.

 Introduced in revision `0`, changed in revision `1`
 In revision `0` the fields `name` , `version` and `chainId` are of type `felt` .